Filing a notice of injury

 Who can I turn to for help in filing a notice of patient injury?

 You can ask for help from the Patient Ombudsman in the healthcare facility where you were treated when the injury occurred.
+Customer service in the Patient Insurance Centre can also help you.

 Can another person file the notice of injury on my behalf?